SpecterStrider/Complex/README.md

 # Project COMPLEX
-Complex is a 36-key split keyboard inspired by
+Complex is a 36-key ergonomic split keyboard inspired by

 Corne by foostan and
 https://github.com/foostan/crkbd/tree/main